riverock/quasar_rest_client/README.md

 create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).

+### Live Testing

+To live test the client, you will need a working quasar server, and a working mongodb server with data in it.

+The `./live_spec` directory contains the spec tests for live testing, and depends up on the `./live_spec/config/config.yml` file to be set with the appropriate information to make the connection work.
+You can copy the `./live_spec/config/config.sample.yml` file and fill in the details.

+A rake task `live_spec` is also available to make running these tests simpler.

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at